A Travel Price Comparison for Families, Couples, and Backpackers Paphos vs. Rhodes for Attractions, Food, Resorts, and Beaches

 Rhodes

-Paphos is an extremely popular place for shoppers.
+Paphos is well-known for its shopping.
 There are outdoor markets, major shopping streets, and international fashion brands.
 You can pick up local souvenirs or beach gear that you may have forgotten.

 Is Paphos or Rhodes Better for Families?